THOVEN - Music Education Platform

 • Regularly request testimonials from families.

-• Display them prominently on your website and share them on social media.
+• Display them prominently on your teacher profile and share them on social media.

 Marketing for Advanced Teachers: Expanding Your Reach